Bjornsrud/WhackAMole/README.md

 # WhackAMole
-My attempt at creating a simple, graphical Whack-A-Mole game in Java/Swing
+My attempt at creating a simple, graphical Whack-A-Mole game in Java/Swing, as a way to learn Swing GUI programming.

 The time between each change in the mole's position will increase by 200ms for every 50 points, up to a minimum of 200ms.
 When hitting a bomb, the game is over.